 In an effort to prevent crime, officers regularly check all emergency equipment, lights, doors or windows found ajar or unlocked while on patrol of the campus.
 They report on overgrown hedges, malfunctioning lighting, and monitor areas where construction may pose the risk of injury.
 More specific duties and responsibilities of campus safety officers are outlined in the current edition of the campus safety operations manual.
 Their duties are primarily limited to the campus and include the authority to assist with emergencies, investigate alleged policy violations and file reports.
 Officers patrol the campus 24 hours a day, 365 days a year.
-The Department of Campus Safety is staffed by 17 full time and 2 part time employees.
-The department is augmented by a student staff.
+The Department of Campus Safety is staffed by 19 full time and 2 part time employees.